Two-Plus-Two Engineering Program (2+2)

 Policy on Transfer to NC State University COE

 Ideally, students working toward an engineering degree should transfer when they have completed approximately the first half of the curriculum.
-However, a student is eligible to transfer at any time after the matriculation requirements, listed below, are satisfied.
-Students complete an NC State University Transfer Application and submit it to the NC State University Engineering Programs Office at UNC Asheville.
-Transfer admission standards vary with each degree program according to the space available and the number of applicants, but a minimum grade point average of 3.0 is required to ensure entrance into the curriculum of first choice.
-For cases in which the cumulative GPA is between 2.5 and 3.0, departmental review will determine the admission decision, and students are not guaranteed the curriculum of first choice.
+However, a student is eligible to transfer at any time after the CODA requirements, listed below, are satisfied.
+With the guidance of the NC State University Engineering Programs at UNC Asheville, students submit a transfer application through Wolfpaw to NC State University.
+Transfer admission standards vary with each degree program according to the space available and the number of applicants, but a minimum grade point average of 3.0 is required to ensure consideration for admission into an NC State engineering program.
 Note: Biomedical Engineering requires a GPA significantly higher than 3.0.

-In order to transfer into an engineering curriculum at NC State University, students must have completed at least 30 credits, including the MATRICULATION REQUIREMENTS, all with a grade of C- or better:
+In order to transfer into an engineering curriculum at NC State University, students must have completed at least 30 credits, including the CODA REQUIREMENTS, all with a grade of C or better:

 - Chemistry - 1 semester

 - English Composition - 1 semester (4 cr)